Inejirō Asanuma

 Inejiro Asanuma (浅沼 稲次郎, Asanuma Inejirō) was a Japanese politician and leader of the Japan Socialist Party.
 During World War II, Asanuma was aligned with the Imperial Rule Assistance Association and advocated for war in Asia.
 Asanuma later became a forceful advocate of socialism in post-war Japan.
 He was noted for his support of the newly established People's Republic of China (PRC) as well as the criticism of United States–Japanese relations, making him a polarizing figure.

-Asanuma was assassinated with a wakizashi, a traditional short sword, by a far-right ultranationalist Otoya Yamaguchi while speaking in a televised political debate in Tokyo.
-His violent death was seen in graphic detail on national television by millions of Japanese, causing widespread public shock and outrage, although far-right groups celebrated his death and considered Yamaguchi a martyr after his suicide while in custody.
+Asanuma was assassinated with a wakizashi, a traditional short sword, by 17-year-old far-right ultranationalist Otoya Yamaguchi while speaking in a televised political debate in Tokyo.
+His violent death was seen in graphic detail on national television by millions of Japanese, causing widespread public shock and outrage.

 Early life and education

 Asanuma was born on the island of Miyake-jima, a remote volcanic island that is administratively part of Tokyo, on 27 December 1898.
-His mother died during his birth, leaving him to be raised by his father, who later died of cancer, leaving Asanuma an orphan.
+His mother died in childbirth.
+He was consequently raised by his father, who later died of cancer, leaving Asanuma an orphan.
 After completing high school, Asanuma entered Waseda University, graduating in 1923.
 While still in college, Asanuma joined the newly formed Farmer-Labor Party and took part in various forms of leftist activism.
 Among other activities, he founded the "Builders League," which studied the works of English socialists, worked for Russian famine relief, and protested against military-related research being conducted at Waseda.
-In 1924, Asanuma left the Farmer-Labor Party after the party became divided into three different factions and became involved in tenant organizing and the Labor-Farmer movement.
+In 1924, Asanuma left the Farmer-Labor Party after the party became divided into three different factions, and became involved in tenant organizing and the Labor-Farmer movement.